lxqt/lxqt-wayland-session/README.md

-# lxqt-wayland
+# lxqt-wayland-session
-Files needed for the LXQt Wayland Session: wayland session start script, its desktop entry for display managers and default configurations for actually supported compositors which are:
+Files needed for the LXQt Wayland Session: wayland session start script, its desktop entry for display managers and default configurations for supported compositors which actually are:

 * Labwc
 * Wayfire